funnydog/silvermountain/insights.md

 Rooms, items, and everything else is referenced by an index.

-The room is stored in the R variable and the object in the B variable.
+The room index is stored in the R variable and the item index in the B variable.

-To ease the check for <location,item>, the pair is stored in the HB variable built by concatenation of the two numbers.
+To ease the check for <location,item>, the pair is stored in the HB variable built by concatenating the two numbers.

-For example location=71 item=3 is stored as HB=713.
-There is ambiguity because <7,13> and <71.3> would be represented by the same HB, however the original program seem to avoid these situation.
+For example R=71 and B=3 is stored as HB=713.
+There is ambiguity because <7,13> and <71,3> would be represented by the same HB, however the original program seem to avoid these situations.

-A better approach would have been HB=loc*100+item.
+A better approach would have been HB=R*100+B because there are less than 100 items in total.

 ## Tunnels

 The directions to exit the maze of tunnels are stored in the G$()
-array: G$(1) when the direction is E, G$(2) when the direction id W.
+array: G$(1) when the direction is E, G$(2) when the direction is W.

 ## Rooms by index